New Zealand Scout Jamboree: 20th New Zealand Scout Jamboree

 The 20th New Zealand Scout Jamboree (also known as NZ20 or MPWR) was held at Manfeild Park, Feilding, New Zealand between 28 December 2013 and 6 January 2014.

 Manfeild Park, near Feilding, was the main venue for the Jamboree.
 Some activities were held outside Feilding - for example, the caving base was held on a farm north of Pohangina, near Ashhurst.
 On the final day of activities, the full-day water-based "Water'M" activity was cancelled and the Scouts scheduled to attend were taken to the Lido Aquatic Centre in Palmerston North for the afternoon.

 The 20th New Zealand Scout Jamboree was attended by over 3,000 Scouts and Leaders from New Zealand, Australia, Samoa, the Cook Islands, Indonesia, South Korea, and several other countries.

 The theme of NZ20 was 'MPWR' - the empowerment of patrols to be independent and responsible scouts at the Jamboree.

 The patrol leaders were given more responsibility than at the previous Jamboree and had to manage their own timetable and their patrol without an adult leader with them.

 The Jamboree was split into three sub camps: MBLZN (yellow), MBRK (blue) and MBLDN (red).
 Each subcamp had a subcamp office that was responsible for running the subcamp.

 On 1 January 2014 the Jamboree set a Guinness World Record for the most people wearing paper hats at a single venue (3054, breaking the previous record of 1155).

 19th New Zealand Scout Jamboree

 The 19th New Zealand Scout Jamboree (known as Adventure Jam 2011) was held at Mystery Creek Events Centre, Hamilton, New Zealand between 29 December 2010 and 6 January 2011.
 Mystery Creek Events Centre, near Hamilton, was the main venue for the Jamboree.
 Some activities were held outside Mystery Creek.

-Adventure Jam 2011 was attended by over 4,000 Scouts from all over New Zealand, Australia, Samoa, Cook Islands, New Caledonia and other countries.
+Adventure Jam 2011 was attended by over 4,000 Scouts from all over New Zealand, Australia, Samoa, the Cook Islands, New Caledonia and other countries.

 The camps were split into 3 subcamps: Xtreme (red), Xcite (blue) and Xplore (green).

 FuseAir 107.6 FM was the Jamboree's official radio station.

 The 18th New Zealand Scout Jamboree

-The 18th New Zealand Scout Jamboree (known as C-JAM) was held in Christchurch, New Zealand between December 2007 and January 2008.
+The 18th New Zealand Scout Jamboree (known as C-JAM) was held in Christchurch, New Zealand, between December 2007 and January 2008.